-Instructional program evaluation annually done bv all instructional programs.
-Annual reports on the program evaluation are submitted to the Curriculum Committee for review and recommendations.
-Guidelines and procedures for doing the evaluation is given in the program evaluation policy and the annual action plan (Appendix T).
+Instructional program evaluation done annually bv instructional programs.
+Annual reports on the program evaluation are submitted to the Curriculum Committee for review and recommendations October 1 of each year.
+Guide-lines and procedures for doing the the evaluation is given program evaluation policy and the annual action plan (Appendix T).